CDLUC3/mrt-integ-tests/README.md

 ```

 Run tests without ingesting files **on a preview URL**
+_This test takes a long time to complete -- only run this option if you have a need to test file name encoding issues._
 ```
 docker-compose run --rm -e INTEG_TEST_ENV=stage -e INGEST_FILES=none -e PREVIEW_URL='https://...' mrt-integ-tests
 ```

 Run tests with full encoding tests
+_This test takes a long time to complete -- only run this option if you have a need to test file name encoding issues._
 ```
 docker-compose run --rm -e INTEG_TEST_ENV=stage -e INGEST_FILES=encoding-tests mrt-integ-tests
 ```

 #### Production
-This must be run from an environment with SSM enabled
+_This must be run from an environment with SSM enabled._

+Run tests ingesting a single file (this is the default test).
 ```
 docker-compose run --rm -e INTEG_TEST_ENV=production mrt-integ-tests
 ```